agladstein/SimPrily/Manual.md

 * t is a time value.
 * joins population i with population j at time t

-###### SNP array ascertainment arguments
+##### SNP array ascertainment arguments
-If the user would like to create a pseudo array from the simulation, three additional arguments must be included in the model_file:
+If the user would like to create a pseudo array from the simulation, four additional arguments must be included in the model_file:

 `-discovery`, followed by the populations (defined by their numbers from `-n`) that should be used to discover the SNP (e.g. the HapMap populations).
 These are the populations that will be used to create the pseudo array.
 When calculating summary statistics, summary statistics based on whole genome simulation and pseudo array will be calculated for these populations.

 `-sample`, followed by the populations (defined by their numbers from `-n`) that are the samples of interest for demographic interest.

-`daf`, followed by the parameter name for daf.
+`-daf`, followed by the parameter name for daf.

+`-array`, followed by the full path of file to use as template for the SNP array in [bed format](http://bedtools.readthedocs.io/en/latest/content/general-usage.html).
+The third column is used as the physical positions of the SNP for the pseudo array.

 For example:
 ```text